 Jeremiah 22:1-23:20, 2 Thessalonians 1:1-12, Psalms 83:1-18, Proverbs 25:11-14

-If you want to partner with the Daily Audio Bible.
-If what’s happening here is life-giving and brings encouragement into your days, if being in community together working our way through the Scriptures is meaningful than thank you for your partnership.
+If you want a partner with the Daily Audio Bible, if life and good news are coming through and landing in your life and the Scriptures are there each and every day and that we have a sense of moving through this together as a community, if that brings hope and clarity and direction in your life then thank you profoundly for your partnership.
 There is a link on the homepage at dailyaudiobible.com.
-If you’re using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you are using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 Community Prayer and Praise: